 Students are given weekly formative activities to work on in tutorials/labs.
 Students are also given exercises to explore topics in greater depth.
-Extended students will have an additional professional project based on a mock trial.

 Students in both core and extended courses are expected to spend 150 hours on the course.
 We expect students to spend a significant time each week on self-directed studies related to forensics.
-This ranges from reviewing lecture materials, learning related content, to going to security meetups, playing CTFs and private experiments and research.
+This ranges from reviewing lecture materials, learning related content, to going to security meetups, playing with evidences and private experiments and research.